kman3107/Kman3107.github.io/tutorials/1.14.4/forge/3.1-tileentity/index.md

 }
 ```

 11. We now need a `static` reference to our infuser block.
-W
 12. Create a class called "ModBlock" in your `init` package (`mod.yourname.modpackagename.init`)
 13. Annotate the `ModBlock` with `@ObjectHolder` (`net.minecraftforge.registries.ObjectHolder`) and have the parameter of the annotation be `ExampleMod.MODID`
 > `@ObjectHolder`